What could you do with a few extra hours every week?

 Take An Excel and PowerPoint

 Training Course Nearly everyone uses Excel and PowerPoint in their jobs at one point or another, yet few people know how to use it efficiently.
 Becoming an Excel and PowerPoint guru will save you from spending hours figuring out how to do one task or another.
 Even better, it will impress both the people you support and those you report to in your firm.
-(Here are some useful tips on how to create a professional looking Powerpoint presentation).

 How useful would it be if you could instantly pull up the estimated ROI for a given project, or reliably calculate the lead time needed to ensure the customer receives their shipment in time after figuring in transit times and production schedules?
 Of course, Excel is also a powerful tool for converting raw data to intuitively understandable charts for your presentations done in PowerPoint.
 A good education in Excel and PowerPoint is almost a sure-fire way to make day to day life easier at work.